avaje/.github/profile/README.md

 #

-Avaje is a set of Java libraries for building microservices.
+Avaje is a set of Java libraries for building applications.

 Most use annotation processing to make them exceptionally light and most importantly, _**reflection-free**_.
 The effective size of all the following libraries _combined_ barely takes up 0.8MB.
 (This is because most of the heavy lifting is done in annotation processors that are not included in your final jar)